 The user tab is where you can set your color scheme, proofreading preferences and add your email and social media links for your bio box that appears below your posts.
 And this is where you would change your password if you needed to.

-You can add WordPress SEO settings (mine is blank) and make sure to tick the ‘Enable Genesis Admin Menu’ and ‘Enable Import/Export Submenu’ boxes under User Permissions.
+Next, add WordPress SEO settings and make sure to tick the ‘Enable Genesis Admin Menu’ and ‘Enable Import/Export Submenu’ boxes under User Permissions.

 Scroll down to Author Box and tick ‘Enable Author Box on this User’s Post’ and ‘Enable Author Box on this user’s Archives’